onespacemedia/server-management/README.md

-# server-management
+# onespacemedia-server-management

-``server-management`` allows for very simple deployment and day-to-day management of Django projects.
+``onespacemedia-server-management`` allows for very simple deployment and day-to-day management of Django projects.
 Primarily used and maintained by the team at [Onespacemedia](http://www.onespacemedia.com/), but should work for most people.
 It allows you to deploy a Django application, preferably onto a Ubuntu or Debian server, and maintain the application over time.

 The commands are all wrappers around [Ansible's](/ansible/ansible) [Python API](http://docs.ansible.com/developing_api.html) with the tasks themselves ported over from real cookbooks.
 The calls are made using a combination of Fabric and custom code.